 Who Should Watch

 Everyone, without reservation.
-Goldfinger is the definitive Bond film and one of the most purely entertaining films ever made.
+Goldfinger is the benchmark Bond film and one of the most purely entertaining films ever made.
+Those new to the franchise should start here; those who know it well will find it rewards repeated viewing with a consistency that few action films of any era can match.

-Final Verdict: The definitive Bond film and the template against which every subsequent entry in the franchise has been measured.
-Sean Connery is at the peak of his Bond performance, Gert Fröbe's Goldfinger is the franchise's most perfectly constructed villain, and Guy Hamilton's direction gives the material a spectacular entertainment intelligence the genre has been attempting to replicate for over sixty years.
+Final Verdict: The benchmark Bond film, and one the genre has spent decades attempting to match.
+Sean Connery is at the peak of his Bond performance, Gert Fröbe's Goldfinger stands as one of the franchise's most fully realised villains, and Guy Hamilton's direction gives the material an entertainment intelligence that has rarely been equalled in the spy action genre.

 0 comments